-All Linear Underground and Overhead Projects are subject to the narrative effluent limitations specified in the General Permit.
+All linear underground and overhead projects are subject to the narrative effluent limitations specified in the General Permit.
 Type 2 and Type 3 projects are subject to technology-based numeric action levels for pH and turbidity.

 d.
-LUP Good Housekeeping
+Linear Underground and Overhead Project Good Housekeeping

 Improper use and handling of construction materials could potentially cause a threat to water quality.
 All linear underground and overhead project dischargers must comply with a minimum set of Good Housekeeping measures specified in Attachment E of this General Permit to ensure proper construction material site management.

 e.
-LUP Non-Stormwater Management
+Linear Underground and Overhead Project Non-Stormwater Management

-All LUP dischargers must comply with the Non-Stormwater Management measures specified in Attachment E and Order of this General Permit in order to ensure control of all non-stormwater discharges during construction.
+All linear underground and overhead project dischargers must comply with the Non-Stormwater Management measures specified in Attachment E and Order of this General Permit in order to ensure control of all non-stormwater discharges during construction.

 f.
-LUP Erosion Control
+Linear Underground and Overhead Project Erosion Control

 This General Permit requires all linear underground and overhead projects dischargers to implement effective wind erosion control measures, and soil cover for inactive areas.
 Type 3 linear underground and overhead projects posing a higher risk to water quality are additionally required to ensure the post-construction soil loss is equivalent to or less than the pre-construction levels.

 g.
-LUP Sediment Control
+Linear Underground and Overhead Project Sediment Control

-All LUP dischargers must comply with the general Sediment Control measures specified in Attachment E or this General Permit in order to ensure control and containment of all sediment discharges.
-Additional requirements for sediment controls are imposed on Type 2 and 3 LUPs due to their higher risk to water quality.
+All linear underground and overhead project dischargers must comply with the general Sediment Control measures specified in Attachment E or this General Permit in order to ensure control and containment of all sediment discharges.
+Additional requirements for sediment controls are imposed on Type 2 and 3 linear underground and overhead projects due to their higher risk to water quality.

 h.
-LUPs Run-on and Runoff Control
+Linear Underground and Overhead Projects Run-on and Runoff Control

 Discharges originating outside of a project’s perimeter and flowing onto the property can adversely affect the quantity and quality of discharges originating from a project site.
-All LUPs must comply with the run-on and runoff control measures specified in Attachment E of this General Permit in order to ensure proper management of run-on and runoff.
-Due to the lower risk of impacting water quality, Type 1 LUPs are not required to implement run-on and runoff controls unless deemed necessary by the discharger.
+All linear underground and overhead projects must comply with the run-on and runoff control measures specified in Attachment E of this General Permit in order to ensure proper management of run-on and runoff.
+Due to the lower risk of impacting water quality, Type 1 linear underground and overhead projects are not required to implement run-on and runoff controls unless deemed necessary by the discharger.
 Examples include installing berms and other temporary run-on and runoff diversions.
 Dischargers are responsible for commingled run-on (onto the site or within the site) from areas not related to the site’s construction activities and the pollutants contained in the commingled discharge.

 i.
-LUPs Inspection, Maintenance, and Repair
+Linear Underground and Overhead Projects Inspection, Maintenance, and Repair

 Proper inspection, maintenance, and repair activities are important to ensure the effectiveness of on-site measures to protect receiving water quality.
-All LUP dischargers are required to comply with the inspection, maintenance, and repair requirements specified in Attachment E of this General Permit in order to ensure that these activities are adequately performed.
+All linear underground and overhead project dischargers are required to comply with the inspection, maintenance, and repair requirements specified in Attachment E of this General Permit in order to ensure that these activities are adequately performed.

-S. Active Treatment System (ATS) Requirements
+I.S.
+Active Treatment System Requirements

-1. General
+I.S.1.
+General

-The requirements in Attachment F only apply when an active treatment system (ATS) is implemented on a project site.
-ATS is defined in this General Permit as “a controlled treatment system that employs chemical coagulation, chemical flocculation, or electrocoagulation to aid in the reduction of turbidity caused by fine suspended sediment.”
+The requirements in Attachment F only apply when an active treatment system is implemented on a project site.
+An active treatment system is defined in this General Permit as “a controlled treatment system that employs chemical coagulation, chemical flocculation, or electrocoagulation to aid in the reduction of turbidity caused by fine suspended sediment.”